alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 # Figure 6:

 - I have been semi frustrated with the process.
 There's no one absolute way of building models and picking the right one.
 Trying out two different sets of guidelines -- using a curated or an uncurated pool of OTUs from which to build the best models.
 I may use the results of this to next use with either 2/3-1/3 train-test sets + validation, or without this step?
 See http://math.furman.edu/~dcs/courses/math47/R/library/DAAG/html/cv.lm.html
+- write up the results for the curated pool
+- 2/8/15 - waiting on results for the uncurated pool with all samples
+- write up results for the uncurated pool thus far

 - The criteria for picking the otus, these results can be listed in supplementary tables possibly.